gem/oq-engine/doc/engine/Running-the-OpenQuake-Engine-on-multiple-Ubuntu-nodes.md

 ## Running calculations

-Jobs can be submitted through the master node using the `oq-engine` command line interface.
+Jobs can be submitted through the master node using the `oq engine` command line interface.

 ### Starting Celery